soggybag/front-end-web-q2/class-5/README.md

 - Date
 - Sunrise, Sunset times

-**Feel free to modify this list to better fit your design.**
+_Feel free to modify this list to better fit your design._

 You will need to create some assets for the project.
 Here is a list:

-__Assets:__
+**Assets:**

 - Design for weather app.
 Use Sketch to create a design for your app.
 - Weatehr icons for openweathermap condition codes
     - http://openweathermap.org/weather-conditions
 - Images and other art for background and buttons etc.

-__Challenges__
+**Time**

+- Examine the example project 1hr
+- Create a design in Sketch 2hr
+- Markup 1hr
+- CSS 3hr
+- JavaScript 1hr

+**Challenges**

 Before trying the challenges be sure to get the basic features working.

 - Show a 5 day forecast
-- Spend 1 hour (or more on the design)
 -

 ## Project 2 Matching Game

 Your game should display a grid of 16 squares.
 Tapping a square should reveal an image.
 Tappng a second square should reveal a second image.
 If the images match they stay open, otherwise the images disappear and the grid squares go back to their original state.

-__Assets:__
+The goal of this assignment is to work on your programming skills.

+**Assets:**

 - Create a design for your game in Sketch.
-- You will need images for matching.
+- Rather than an color use an image for matching.

+**Time**

+- Create a design for your game in Sketch 1hr.
+- Markup 2hr
-    -
+- JavaScript 4hr.

-__Challenges__
+**Challenges:**

+- Add timer that starts counting from the first tile click.
+- Count the number of clicks to finish the game.
+- Check for completed game, all tiles revealed.
-- Match 3
+- Match 3 tiles instead of 2.
-- Create reset button
-- Choose the number of tiles
+- Choose the size of the grid, should probably be divisible by 2.

-**Schedule**
+## Time and Schedule

+You should keep track of the time you spend on these two projects as you work.
+Use a tool to help you track your time.

 - class 5 -
 - class 6 -